clojure-emacs/orchard/README.md

 ### Development

-enrich-classpath is important for development of Java-related features in Orchard, since it makes the Java sources available.
+`enrich-classpath` is important for development of Java-related features in Orchard, since it makes the Java sources available.
 Certain features parse those Java sources as a source of information.

-You can fire up a repl (and nrepl server) that uses cider-nrepl and enrich-classpath like so:
+You can fire up a REPL (and nREPL server) that uses `cider-nrepl` and `enrich-classpath` like so:

 ```bash
 # or `make lein-repl`